Haneuul/Gotcha/README.md

 # Fool
 Fool is an auto catcher/spammer for Pokemon Discord Bots
 Note: Currently only works for Poke Gal, will add Mewbot and Poketwo.

 ## Prerequisites
 You need Windows 10 installed.
 This has not been tested with macOS or Linux.

 You need to have Node.JS v13.x & NPM v6.x installed.

+You should have a private Discord server ready to use

 ## Getting Started